UCI Medical Center attains “Baby-Friendly” designation for promoting healthy breastfeeding

 More than 475 U.S. hospitals and birthing centers have attained the designation under the Baby-Friendly Hospital Initiative.
 The “Baby-Friendly” designation is given after a rigorous on-site survey is completed.
 The award is maintained by continuing to practice the Ten Steps as demonstrated by quality processes.

 UCI Health comprises the clinical, medical education and research enterprises of the University of California, Irvine.
-Patients can access UCI Health at physician offices throughout Orange County and at its main campus, UC Irvine Medical Center in Orange, Calif., a 417-bed acute care hospital that provides tertiary and quaternary care, ambulatory and specialty medical clinics, behavioral health and rehabilitation.
+Patients can access UCI Health at physician offices throughout Orange County and at its main campus, UCI Medical Center in Orange, Calif., a 417-bed acute care hospital that provides tertiary and quaternary care, ambulatory and specialty medical clinics, behavioral health and rehabilitation.
 U.S. News & World Report has listed it among America’s Best Hospitals for 17 consecutive years.
-UC Irvine Medical Center features Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program, Level I trauma center and Level II pediatric trauma center, and is the primary teaching hospital for UC Irvine School of Medicine.
+UCI Medical Center is home to Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program, Level I trauma center and Level II pediatric trauma center, and is the primary teaching hospital for UCI School of Medicine.
 UCI Health serves a region of more than 3 million people in Orange County, western Riverside County and southeast Los Angeles County.
 Follow us on Facebook and Twitter.